bridgekat/leansubst/README.md

 the `@[simp]` lemmas supplied by Leansubst will be able to automatically prove some simple facts about substitutions.

-> ⚠ This is still in very early stage and is definitely not as feature-complete as [Autosubst](https://github.com/coq-community/autosubst/).
+> ⚠ This is **mostly a toy project now**, definitely not as feature-complete as [Autosubst](https://github.com/coq-community/autosubst/).
 Rough implementation details can be seen everywhere.
 Renamings are not specially handled.
 Normalisation involving `shift`s and `up`s can get halfway stuck.

 ## Installation